sudiroeen/EKF-Localization-RRT-Path-Planning-Path-Following-Take-off-Maneuver-Hovering-Landing-UGV-UAV/README.md

 # How To Use

-1. Saat pertama kali, SELAIN package "rrt" dan "common_include" keluarkan dari folder "src/", hal ini karena hierarchy running program mengakhirkan kedua package tersebut.
+1. At First time, cut EXCEPT "rrt" and "common_include" package from "src/" directory, because on hierarchy, they will be ran lastly, but other package includes them
-2. run di terminal:
+2. run on your terminal:
    catkin_make && source devel/setup.bash
-3. setelah sukses, package selain "rrt" dan "common_include" tersebut kembalikan ke dalam folder "src/"
+3. if success, enter other cut package to "src/" again
-4. run kembali di terminal:
+4. run on your terminal:
    catkin_make && source devel/setup.bash

-5. setelah sukses JANGAN di roslaunch dulu, karena proses menunggu komunikasi dengan V-REP
+5. after success, DON'T directly run "roslaunch", because node will work after communicate with V-REP, so you must run V-REP firstly

-6. oleh karena itu, run V-REP dulu
+6. run your V-REP scene

-7. run di terminal:
+7. run on your terminal:
    roslaunch pioneer_package pioneer_package.launch

-6. lakukan sesuai deskripsi di file "alur_cerita_robotika.txt"
+6. do as descripted on "alur_cerita_robotika" section